 - Weakness or numbness, often just on one side of the face or body

 The symptoms of oligodendroglioma can be like other health conditions.
 Make sure your child sees a healthcare provider for a diagnosis.

 - MRI.
 An MRI uses large magnets, radio waves, and a computer to make detailed pictures of the body.
 Contrast dye may be injected into your child's vein.
-It helps cancer cells be seen more clearly.
+It helps show clearly.

 - Biopsy.
 Tumor cells are removed and sent to a lab for testing.
-This is done to find out the type of tumor and how quickly it is likely to grow.
-This may be done with surgery.
+This is done to find out the type of tumor and how quickly it' s likely to grow.
+This may be done during surgery.